How to Apply for the Spain Digital Nomad Visa

 How do I get the Digital Nomad visa in Spain

-Expect to gather the following documents to apply for the digital nomad visa:
+The following documents are required to apply for the Spanish digital nomad visa:

 You’ll need to translate these documents into Spanish by an official notary.